Christopher L. Heffner, PsyD, PhD

 My Books

-My new book, with coauthor Dr. Jessica Cowan, The Strength-Based Clinical Supervision Workbook: A Complete Guide for Mental Health Trainees and Supervisors (Routledge), is a new approach to training our future mental health professionals.
+My new book, with coauthor Dr. Jessica A. Cowan, The Strength-Based Clinical Supervision Workbook: A Complete Guide for Mental Health Trainees and Supervisors (Routledge), is a new approach to training our future mental health professionals.
 It is focused on collaboration between supervisor and trainee and presented through a real-world, solution-focused, and strength-based lens.
 Available at Amazon.com.

 The Positive Self-Care Starter provides an overview of self-care from a strength-based perspective and includes five activities to help develop positive habits that build resilience and counter stress.
-Available as a free download at AllPsych.com
+Available as a free download at AllPsych.com.

 My Research and Presentations